 Are melanin and melatonin the same thing?

 No. Although the terms sound similar, they refer to different things.
 Melanin is a pigment responsible for skin tone.
 Melatonin is a hormone that regulates your sleep.
 Melatonin is a hormone produced by the pineal gland from tryptophan.
-Melatonin's effect is to make you sleepy, and the secretion of melatonin is probably the body's most important mechanism for making us sleepy.
+The effect of melatonin is to make you sleepy, and the secretion of melatonin is probably the body's most important mechanism for making us sleepy.

 Why do you get tan?